hazelcast/hazelcast-reference-manual/src/SampleJBoss7Configuration.md

-### Sample JBoss AS 7 / EAP 6 Web Application Configuration
+### Configuring a JBoss AS 7 / EAP 6 Web Application

-Deployment on JBoss AS 7 or JBoss EAP 6 is a fairly straightforward process.
+Deploying on JBoss AS 7 or JBoss EAP 6 is a straightforward process.
 The steps you perform are shown below.
 The only non-trivial step is the creation of a new JBoss module with Hazelcast libraries.

 - Create the folder `<jboss_home>/modules/system/layers/base/com/hazelcast/main`.
 - Place the `hazelcast-`<*version*>`.jar` and `hazelcast-jca-`<*version*>`.jar` into the folder you created in the previous step.